 + The University of Sydney: 69 (average cutoff for MD applicants) with a minimum of 50 in each section to apply

 + The University of Western Australia: 68, average overall score

-(P.S.
-Monash University also offers a graduate medical program but you have to complete a bachelor's degree at Monash.)
+Monash University also offers a graduate medical program but you have to complete a bachelor's degree at Monash.

-There are a small number of unis, including The University of Sydney, that don't require you to take the UMAT or the GAMSAT because they offer a "conditional entry" program.
+There are a small number of universities, including The University of Sydney, that don't require you to take the UCAT or the GAMSAT because they offer a "conditional entry" program.

 However, getting into medical school through this stream is extremely difficult.
 You'll need to apply as a secondary school leaver and have a top ATAR.
 This process guarantees you a spot in a postgrad med degree after you complete a non-medical undergraduate degree.

-For USyd, Melbourne and Griffith you do not need to take the UMAT or the GAMSAT to receive conditional entry but you do need to sit it for Queensland and Western Australia's conditional entry programs.
-Be sure to check that you don't need to sit the UMAT before applying to a conditional entry program.
+For USyd, Melbourne and Griffith you do not need to take the UCAT or the GAMSAT to receive conditional entry but you do need to sit it for Queensland and Western Australia's conditional entry programs.
+Be sure to check that you don't need to sit the UCAT before applying to a conditional entry program.